kdmayer/3D-PV-Locator/README.md

     Example for the county of **Essen**:

         aws s3 cp --request-payer requester s3://pv4ger/NRW_rooftop_data/Essen.geojson data/nrw_rooftop_data/

-2. Obtain your Bing API key for geocoding from [here](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) and paste it in the config.yml file next to the "bing_key" element
+2. Specify the name of your desired county for analysis in the config.yml next to the "county4analysis" element by choosing one of the counties from the list below:

     Example:

+        county4analysis: Essen

+3. **OPTIONAL STEP**: Obtain your Bing API key for geocoding from [here](https://docs.microsoft.com/en-us/bingmaps /getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) and paste it in the config.yml file next to the "bing_key" element

+    Example:

         bing_key: <YOUR_BING_KEY>

-    **NOTE**: You only need a Bing API key, if you intend to run the registry_creator.py script which is the last pipeline step and creates the address-level PV    registry.
-In case you are only interested in finding the PV locations and the PV polygons, you do neither need to run registry_creator.py nor obtain a Bing      API key.

-3. Specify the name of your desired county for analysis in the config.yml next to the "county4analysis" element by choosing one of the counties from the list below:

-    Example:

-        county4analysis: Essen
+    **NOTE**: If you leave <YOUR_BING_KEY> empty, geocoding will be done by the free OSM geocoding service.

 4. Put a "1" next to all the pipeline steps that you would like to run